mnsavage/pdf_parser_front_end/README.md

 # pdf_parser_front_end
 This repository contains our front-end code which build using react

+## github actions:
+- In this repository, a GitHub Action is triggered whenever a pull request (PR) is made.
+This Action performs checks for linting and ensures that all unit tests pass.

 ## Available Scripts

 In the project directory, you can run: